 Common chickweed (Stellaria media) is a member of the Pink family that grows prostrate (along the soil surface).
 It has yellow-green opposite leaves with pointed tips and dainty white flowers with five deeply lobed petals.

 Corn speedwell (Veronica arvensis) and Persian speedwell (Veronica persica) are members of the Figwort family.
 Though there are several speedwells found in Michigan lawns and gardens, corn and Persian speedwells are the two that behave as winter annuals.
 Speedwells grow prostrate with toothed leaves, which in these two species are opposite each other on the lower portions of the stem and alternate toward the upper portion.
 Flowers are usually combinations of bright blue and white that though small are easy to see amongst the green foliage.
 Distinguishing amongst the speedwell species is often difficult, particularly when not in bloom.

 Annual bluegrass (Poa annua) is a common clump-forming grass weed.
 Leaves are folded and smaller than many of our regular turfgrass species, sometimes appearing as a lighter shade of green.
 Flowers appear as a panicle, often below mowing height.

-If you have a weed that you need identified, send images along with a description of the site to MSU Diagnostic Services at firstname.lastname@example.org.
+If you have a weed that you need identified, check out the article “Plant identification?
+There’s an app for that—actually several!”
+You can also send images along with a description of the site to MSU Plant & Pest Diagnostics at email@example.com.
 Identification via digital images is free of charge, while identification of physical specimens submitted to the lab costs $10.